AdobeDocs/workfront.it-IT/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/configure-proofing-viewer-settings.md

      <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p><strong>Use desktop app as default</strong>: By default, static and video proofs open in the Web Proofing Viewer in your web browser, and interactive proofs open in the Desktop Proofing Viewer app.
 This setting lets you configure the Desktop Proofing Viewer as the default viewer for all types of proofs (static and video, as well as interactive).
 For more information about this setting, see in the article .
 For comparative information about the two viewers, see <a href="../../../review-and-approve-work/proofing/proofing-overview/understand-differences-between-web-viewer.md" class="MCXref xref">Differences between the Web Proofing Viewer and the Desktop Proofing Viewer overview</a>.</p> </li>
      -->

-   * **Quando si fa clic sui collegamenti ipertestuali all’interno di una bozza** (disponibile solo nel Visualizzatore bozze desktop): selezionare un&#39;opzione per specificare cosa accade nel Visualizzatore bozze desktop quando si fa clic su un collegamento impostato per l&#39;apertura in una nuova scheda o finestra del browser.
+   * **Quando si fa clic sui collegamenti ipertestuali in una bozza** (disponibile solo nel Visualizzatore bozze desktop): selezionare un&#39;opzione per specificare cosa accade nel Visualizzatore bozze desktop quando si fa clic su un collegamento impostato per l&#39;apertura in una nuova scheda o finestra del browser.

      Questa impostazione è attiva per tutte le bozze interattive aperte.